Michael2000-kpi/World-nation-map/README.md

+Task:Development of Application that is integrated with the REST Countries API to pull country data and display it for user .
 Goal was to allow user to :
 1-See all countries from the API on the homepage.
 2-Search for a country using an input field.